yokeshbaskaran/user-visit-counter/README.md

 ## 🚀 Features

 - Real-time visitor counter
-- Auto-increments visit count on each page load
+- Auto-increments the visit count on each page load

 ## 📅 Description